 Here’s the basic answer….

-This tends to lead us humans to GIVE what we THINK is value to that other person based on our own subjective unconfirmed idea of what the OTHER person is going through.
+This tends to lead us humans to give what we think or assume is value to that other person, based on our own subjective unconfirmed idea of what the other person is going through.

 But because he is a rough around the edges male, there is a very high likelihood that he is doing this.

 I remember once my husband (whom loves his father very much) was concerned about his father’s well-being and hadn’t heard from him for days.

 Right on cue, he went silent for many hours, and I was like ‘WTF!’, exactly like you.
 It hurt, but I was able to get through by attempting to just BE with his pain, his emptiness.